doesitscript/oneoffs/tools/aft_aws_access/docs/INSTALL.md

 # Check current directory
 pwd

-# Should be in aft_aws_acess directory
+# Should be in aft_aws_access directory
 # Verify CSV file exists
 ls -l aws_recent.csv

 # If not, make sure you're in the correct directory
-cd /Users/a805120/develop/oneoffs/tools/aft_aws_acess
+cd /Users/a805120/develop/oneoffs/tools/aft_aws_access
 ```

 ### Issue: "FileNotFoundError: YAML file not found"